hyperbrew/bolt-cep/README.md

   4. `cep.config.ts` - Check if any new properties have been added that don't exist in your config.
   5. `src/js/lib` - Update this entire folder.
   6. `src/jsx/index.ts` - Check if any new properties have been added that don't exist in your config.

-## Limitations

-- Built for Adobe CC 2020 and up